BoschSmartHome/bosch-shc-api-docs/README.md

 ## Terms and Conditions
 Robert Bosch Smart Home GmbH, Schockenriedstr.
 17, 70565 Stuttgart, Germany ("Bosch Smart Home") provides a description of the local Bosch Smart Home Controller REST API, that allows **private, non-profit** Developers ("Developer") to locally control their Bosch Smart Home Devices.

-By accepting this Terms and Conditions, by either accessing or using the API, Developer agrees to be bound by these Terms and Conditions.
+By accepting these Terms and Conditions, through either accessing or using the API, the Developer agrees to be bound by these Terms and Conditions.

 ### Definitions
-"API" refers to the interface functionality provided by Bosch Smart Home allowing private, non-profit developers to access Bosch Smart Home Data.
+"API" refers to the interface functionality provided by Bosch Smart Home allowing private, non-profit Developers to access Bosch Smart Home Data.

-"Application" refers to web or other software services or applications developed by Developer that utilize or interact with the API and are authorized to be published.
+"Application" refers to web or other software services or applications created by Developer that utilize or interact with the API and are authorized to be published.

 "Client" refers to software created by developers using the API.
 Clients can be, for example (but are not limited to), mobile apps or web services.